EdenWise/hjcrc/HJCSICextra.md

 ## New Intro?

 Long ago the Hebrews began underwriting people (definition from the Oxford Dictionary paraphrased: support someone usually financially so as to guarantee their success).
 It became very popular, powerful, and profitable.
 But such financing had horrible consequences: it blocks most forms of natural progression and can leaves those outside its system struggling for survival.
+For 4100 years a war has gone on between addiction of the profited

+Those people can at times fight an all-out-war against the addicted to the rewards underwriting group.

 ## Order of Events